 Typically, that first year is all about the buyer, and my business was no different.
 But toward the end of the year, I learned there are ways to generate more listings early on and transform your business more quickly, to where you don’t have to show houses from 9 to 5 every day.

 One way to do this is to pull up expired listings and For Sale by Owner.
 Call and tell them what you have to offer as a real estate agent, the benefits to them as the seller, and the steps you’ll take to get their house sold.
+If you’re looking at how to generate expired and FSBO listing leads, check out the post I made on The REDX for Real Estate.

 My advice to an agent who is just starting is to take every networking opportunity possible and to keep learning.
-Go to training and conferences, watch youtube videos, and network with people who have been where you are now.
+Go to training and conferences, watch YouTube videos, and network with people who have been where you are now.
 Learn from them.

 Because the truth is, the hustle pays off and will give you the flexibility down the road to do more of the stuff you love and less of the stuff you don’t.
 My business today looks much different than when I first started.
 I have a lot more freedom in my day to give back, help agents, and continue building my brand.